Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Experimental Results

-Finally, we demonstrate the efficiency of Nystr\"om via QR decomposition by plotting the averaged running time over $50$ trials for \dataset{E2006-tfidf}.
+We also demonstrate the efficiency of Nystr\"om via QR decomposition by plotting the averaged running time on a logarithmic scale for \dataset{E2006-tfidf}.
 The running time results are omitted for the remaining data sets because the average running time was less than one second.
-Fig.~\ref{fig:runtime} shows that the modified Nystr\"om method runs in time comparable with the standard Nystr\"om method.
-Thus, as we discussed in Section \ref{sec:improved-nys}, in most practical cases the increase in the computation cost of Nystr\"om via QR decomposition is negligible, while it provides improved fixed-rank kernel approximations.
-If we seek a given accuracy of approximation, the modified Nystr\"om needs fewer landmark points, so in this case one could in fact argue that it is more efficient than the standard Nystr\"om method.
+Figure \ref{fig:runtime} shows that the dominant computational cost is related to constructing $\CC$ and $\WW$ in step 1 of both standard and modified Nystr\"om methods.
+Moreover, given these two matrices, the cost of finding the best rank-$r$ approximation in our proposed method is only slightly higher than the standard Nystr\"om method, as explained in Section \ref{sec:improved-nys}.
+Thus, the overall computational cost of modified method is almost identical to the standard Nystr\"om method and our method achieves superior performance as demonstrated in Figures \ref{fig:err_trace_4} and \ref{fig:err_frob_4}.